-Do not use the feedback methods that are listed for sending comments.
-Instead, take one of the following actions:
+If you have a technical problem or question, do not use the feedback methods that are provided for sending documentation comments.
+Instead, take one or more of the following actions:

+- Go to the IBM Support Portal (support.ibm.com).

 - Contact your IBM service representative.

 - Call IBM technical support.

-- Visit the IBM Support Portal at IBM support portal.